 Some were theologians, others were writers or other public figures who have shaped our work.
 They all will be missed!

-- Excerpt from the Christianity Today Obituary
+- Excerpt from the obituary on his website.

 Reading for the Common Good

 "This book will inspire, motivate and challenge anyone who cares a whit about the written word, the world of ideas, the shape of our communities and the life of the church."

 Enter your email below to sign up for our weekly newsletter & download your FREE copy of this ebook!